Mboalab/Improve-a-digital-Sthetoscope-app/Tasks/Starter task/Task 0/Task 0.md

 > I am skilled with team working and I enjoy learning new things in my field.

 It is the first time that I am participating in an open source project, so everything is new for me.
-I have using github since 2020.
+I have using GitHub since 2020.
 While doing task 0, I learned how to write on Github.

 ## TASK 0 COMPLETED
 Link for my [GitHub Repositories](https://github.com/umiida?tab=repositories)